Mike Rann: Early life

-Rann was born in Sidcup, Kent.
+Rann was born in Sidcup, Kent, England.
 His father was an electrician who had served at El Alamein in World War II.
 His mother was employed in an armaments factory.
 Most of Rann's childhood was spent in the care of his father in South London.
-In 1962, when he was nine, his family emigrated from Blackfen to Mangakino, a small town north of Taupo on the Waikato River in New Zealand.
+In 1962, when he was nine, his family emigrated from Blackfen to Mangakino, a small town north of Taupō on the Waikato River in New Zealand.
 His family then moved to Matamata, then to Birkenhead, New Zealand on Auckland's North Shore where he attended Northcote College.

 He completed a Bachelor and a Master of Arts in political science at the University of Auckland.
 He was Vice President of the New Zealand Campaign for Nuclear Disarmament and editor of the student newspaper Craccum.
 As a member of Princes Street Labour, he also spent considerable time working on New Zealand Labour Party campaigns including that of Mike Moore.
 After university, Rann was a political journalist for the New Zealand Broadcasting Corporation.
 Haydon Manning has stated that "it was reported that" Rann "struggled with being an objective reporter".

 Rann visited his brother Chris in Adelaide during 1977.
 Shortly afterwards he moved to that city, to carry out a position with then Premier Don Dunstan's Industrial Democracy Unit.
 He subsequently worked as Dunstan's press secretary, speech writer and adviser, and went on to serve Labor premiers Des Corcoran and John Bannon after Dunstan's retirement from politics.
 Manning has stated that one commentator reported that Rann was "frankly inspired by Dunstan's idealism" as opposed to "Bannon's cool electoral pragmatism".
 Rann sometimes talked during this period of his ambitions to one day become Premier himself.
 Meanwhile, Rann wrote speeches on, and assisted in policy development for, civil liberties, Aboriginal land rights, gay and women's rights, and opposition to uranium mining.
 Revealing a vein of idealism, his early predilection was left of centre.